 - Non-destructive aggression: Non-directed kicking, stamping feet, hitting walls

 - Oral aggression: Biting others, spitting on others

 If any of these types of tantrums become frequent (happening more than five times a day or lasting longer than 20 minutes) and don’t tend to happen based on obvious triggers, it may be time to seek medical attention, since they could be a larger concern.

 Why do aggressive tantrums happen?

 Lastly, simply put, toddlers have moods that shift in throughout the day.
 Sometimes, Baby is in a great mood and the world is wonderful.
-Sometimes the fun snack he always loves is suddenly the most disgusting piece of food you’ve ever put in front of him, and how dare you do such a thing!
+Sometimes the fun snack they always love is suddenly the most disgusting piece of food you’ve ever put in front of them, and how dare you do such a thing!

-By knowing times and places that these tantrums happen, you can sometimes predict his behavior, and start to notice patterns in his actions.
+By knowing times and places that these tantrums happen, you can sometimes predict their behavior, and start to notice patterns in their actions.
 Common times for meltdowns are when exhaustion, frustration, and mood are on the rise.
 Typically that can happen at times like naptime, bedtime, at the end of a play-date or in the car.